teamshares/service_action/README.md

     * note call! still logs completion even if failure (from configuration's on_exception)
 * enqueue vs enqueue!
     * enqueue will not retry even if fails
-    * enqueue! will go through normal sidekiq retries on any failure (including user-facing `fail_with`)
+    * enqueue! will go through normal sidekiq retries on any failure (including user-facing `fail!`)
     * Note implicit GlobalID support (if not serializable, will get ArgumentError at callsite)

 * General note: the inbound/outbound contexts are views into an underlying shared object (passed down through organize calls) -- modifications of one will affect the other (e.g. preprocessing inbound args implicitly transforms them on the underlying context, which is echoed if you also expose it on outbound).